 All of this has added up to persistently high inflation readings.
 And that presents a different problem.
 Long periods of high inflation, even if it is projected to come down, can seep into expectations, leading people to anticipate further price increases.
 This is especially salient now, with prices for food and gas making headlines.
-Research tells us that these prices heavily influence consumers' beliefs about future inflation (see D'Acunto et al. 2021 and Coibion and Gorodnichenko 2015).
-We already see this in surveys of shortrun inflation expectations, which show that consumers and businesses are reacting to high inflation readings (Armantier et al. 2022).
+Research tells us that these prices heavily influence consumers' beliefs about future inflation.
+We already see this in surveys of short-run inflation expectations, which show that consumers and businesses are reacting to high inflation readings.
+6

 Fortunately, longer-run expectations have remained steady.
-Moreover, consumer and business surveys, as well as market-based measures of inflation compensation, foresee an easing of inflation pressures in coming years, moving to levels more consistent with the FOMC's average 2% goal (see ATSIX data from the Philadelphia Fed and Aruoba 2016).
+Moreover, consumer and business surveys, as well as market-based measures of inflation compensation, foresee an easing of inflation pressures in coming years, moving to levels more consistent with the FOMC's average 2 percent goal.7